Main fieldwork sessions

 The group aims to visit the Wash and catch waders throughout the year, subject to there being suitable tides.

 Winter – Weekend visits are arranged approximately once a month, with additional single tide visits for mist netting.
 Cannon netting is usually on the east Wash beaches or at sites in the Terrington area.
-Mist netting is normally at Terrington.
+Mist netting is normally at Terrington or Gedney.
 Most commonly caught species are Oystercatcher, Dunlin, Sanderling, Turnstone, Grey Plover, Redshank, Bar-tailed Godwit and Knot.
+We assemble on Friday evening for weekend trips.

 Summer – Longer visits are arranged during the peak autumn passage period.
 These make use of opportunities to catch flocks roosting on the saltmarsh and harvested arable fields.
 During these visits there are often two separate teams.
 Cannon netting is the main catching technique but mist netting is often used on one or two evenings if it is dark enough.
 Curlew, Black-tailed Godwit and Ringed Plover are additional species to those listed above which are frequently caught on these visits.
 The mist netting sessions often catch a greater variety of species, including gulls, the occasional duck, and Curlew Sandpiper.

 Volunteers are required to look for colour-marked birds at times other than during the Group’s main Fieldwork Programme.
-Jen Smart is co-ordinating this and if you are willing and able to help with this please contact her via sightings ‘AT’ wwrg.org.uk.
-Members wishing to help with a mist netting session and look for colour mark resighting the following morning will normally be able to stay at the Group’s base overnight.
+Jen Smart is co-ordinating this and if you are willing and able to help with this please contact her via the sightings email address or via the Report a colour-marked bird page.
+Members wishing to help with a mist-netting session and look for colour mark birds the following morning will normally be able to stay at the Group’s base overnight.

 A charge is made to cover the cost of food and running expenses including rings.
-In 2017, prices will be £7 per tide / catching attempt attended (reduced to £3.50 when attending for a single tide and not taking advantage of the food / accommodation or other facilities provided by the group) including the longer visits in August and September.
+Current prices are £8 per tide / catching attempt attended (reduced to £5 when attending for a single tide and not taking advantage of the food / accommodation or other facilities provided by the group) including the longer visits in August and September.
 Car drivers are reimbursed by the group for fuel used whilst ferrying people and equipment about.
 Families are welcome to bring children and charges for children are by negotiation.